-As indicated, here we use empirical cumulative density functions (CDFs) for the anamorphosis based on the background ensemble.
-The risk of using the tails of the transformation function during the anamorphosis of the ensemble is significant, and tail estimation can highly impact the analysis.
-Here, we obtained linear tails following Simon and Bertino (2009, 2012), which consists of extrapolating to infinity the first and last segments of the interpolation function with the same slope.
-In practice, we just extrapolated in each direction until twice the original range of the Gaussian variable \tilde{x} .
+As indicated, here we use empirical cumulative density functions (cdf's) for the anamorphosis based on the background ensemble.
+The risk of using the tails of the transformation function during the anamorphosis of the ensemble is significant.
+Thus we obtain linear tails following Simon and Bertino (2009, 2012), which consists of extrapolating to infinity the first and last segments of the interpolation function with the same slope.
+In practice, we just extrapolated, in each direction, until twice the original range of the Gaussian variable \tilde{x} .
 Then, we truncate (only) the physical coordinate in tail points in the transformation function to its physical bound in case it is exceeded.
-Then, we set the two first moments of the target Gaussian variable \tilde{x} to those of the original ensemble (see Sect.
-4.4 in Bertino et al., 2003).
+Then, we set the two first moments of the target Gaussian variable \tilde{x} to those of the original ensemble (see section 4.4 in Bertino et al., 2003).

-3 Experiment 1: 1-D energy balance model
+3 Experiment 1: 1D energy balance model